kashishjmsc25-ui/ELibrary_Backend/README.md

 This project was built from a high-level library management requirement.

-The focus was not only on basic CRUD operations, but also on the workflows that make a library backend useful in practice — borrowing and returning books, reservations, reviews, recommendations, admin reporting and AI-assisted summaries.
+The focus was not only on basic CRUD operations, but also on the workflows that would be expected in a practical library system — borrowing and returning books, reservations, reviews, recommendations, and AI-powered summaries.

 PostgreSQL is used for local development because the application relies on PostgreSQL-specific features such as UUIDs and enum types.